schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ***

-[Algoniti](https://www.algoniti.com) is a fintech company I built in 2019-2020 for the Indian stock markets.
-Our flagship product by the same name is an algo-trading platform for stock traders.
+[Algoniti](https://www.algoniti.com) is a fintech company I built 2019 for algo-trading in the Indian stock market - a SaaS platform for no-code, indicator-based strategy creation.

-> The platform lets users build and execute trading strategies live in the markets.
-Once you create your strategy Algoniti places buy/sell orders to your broker via an API call, so you don't have to monitor your portfolio constantly.
+> Algoniti lets you build a trading strategy and execute them through your broker.
+Your strategy gets executed automatically as the conditions in your program are hit, freeing you from having to monitor the stock prices constantly.

-### Why is this important? _a.k.a. value proposition_
+### Value Proposition

-As of now there are very few products in our market space offering algo-trading.
+Currently (2020) there are very few products in the Indian retail financial space offering algo-trading.
 The ones that do, require users to know a programming language (Python in most cases).
-Algoniti simplifies strategy creation - users can create their strategy using a form, no coding knowledge is needed.
+Algoniti simplifies strategy creation by providing a form-based method to build your strategy - no coding knowledge is needed.

 ## :video_camera: Initial Research